Ai Accountant

 What Are Transaction Categorization Rules?

 Why rules over pure ML?
 Rules deliver deterministic, audit friendly outcomes.
 ML can assist with suggestions, but rules ensure consistent classification and reliable compliance.
+A hybrid approach, where rules handle known patterns and ML flags new ones, is now considered best practice.

 Understanding India's Unique Expense Categorization Needs

 Expense categorization India has distinct requirements.
-Indian SMBs face varied payment modes and narration styles across banks, they must split GST input credits between IGST, CGST, and SGST, manage CBIC and ITD payments, and handle TDS correctly.
-Patterns like “RAZORPAY,” “CBIC,” and “ITD” are foundational.
+Indian SMBs face varied payment modes and narration styles across banks.
+They must split GST input credits between IGST, CGST, and SGST, manage CBIC and ITD payments, and handle TDS correctly.
+Patterns like "RAZORPAY," "CBIC," and "ITD" are foundational.

-• Operating expenses, rent, utilities, salaries, marketing.
+• Operating expenses: rent, utilities, salaries, marketing.

-• Payment gateway charges, Razorpay, PayU, Cashfree.
+• Payment gateway charges: Razorpay, PayU, Cashfree.

-• Bank charges, SMS fees, annual charges.
+• Bank charges: SMS fees, annual charges, transaction fees.

 • Interest expense, forex differences, travel, fuel, IT subscriptions, repairs, professional fees.